 Choice of Mixed-Gender or Single-Gender Bunks

-Like Midbar and Aravah, Golan campers enjoy a diverse range of activities during the day, with an additional optional weekly late-night session at camp.
-They also have the opportunity to choose activities during three Chugim periods each week, returning to a preferred activity to work on a longer-term project or develop their skills.
-Golan campers also participate in Maccabiah twice per week.
+Like Midbar and Aravah, Golan campers enjoy a diverse range of activities throughout the day.
+They also have the opportunity to choose electives during three Chugim periods each week, returning to a preferred activity to work on a longer-term project or develop their skills.
+Golan campers also participate in Maccabiah (color war competition) twice per week.
+Campers also have two optional late nights over the course of the summer to extend their fun beyond the camp day!

 5th Grade (Kinneret)